Bounded sets of sheaves on compact Kaehler manifolds: A boundedness criterion

 Consider the (reduced) subspace $W'\subset W$ consisting of those components $W_j$ for which $n_j=1$.
 The general fibers of $W'\to S $ are reduced and cover part of our set $F$.
 We deal with the rest by noetherian induction on $S$. \end{pf}

-We can now prove Theorem \ref{principala}. \begin{pf} Let $F$ be a set of isomorphy classes of sheaves $\cF$ dominated by a bounded set $G$ on $X$.
+We can now prove Theorem \ref{principala}. \begin{pf} Let $F$ be a set of isomorphism classes of sheaves $\cF$ dominated by a bounded set $G$ on $X$ and such that their supports are contained in a fixed compact subset of $X$.
 We suppose that for all $n\in\Z$ the degrees $\deg_{n}(\cF)$ are bounded from above.

-We will show that the set $F$ is bounded working by induction on $r:=\max_{[\cF]\in E}\dim \Supp\cF$.
+We will show that the set $F$ is bounded working by induction on $r:=\max_{[\cF]\in F}\dim \Supp\cF$.

 For $r<0$ there is nothing to prove.